eugenia1984/english/b1-english-for-developers/3-learn-how-to-talk-about-past-activities.md

 Example: `The navigation bar and the footer haven't been adapting well to smaller screens.`

+### Present Perfect - Since

+Since is used with the Present Perfect tense **to show when an action or event started in the past and continues to the present**.

+For example: `I have worked here since 2019.` -> This means the action of working started in 2019 and is still true now.

+**Use since with a specific point in time (like a year, date, or a specific event)**.

 ### Present Perfect Continuous - Questions